gretkierewicz/dissertation/README.md

 - Added action to create Orders from Module list view.
   Added a filter so form includes now only classes without order.
+- Orders / deleted main URL.
+Creating only possible from module list view now.
+  /order/ - added as an action in the Classes ViewSet, for now only with GET method.
+  Utils / Created variation of NestedHyperlinkedIdentityField with prefix: AdvLookup.
+  It allows passing a lookup with double underscore to point nested attributes of instance.
+  Plans are now available from orders view - nested in Classes aswell.

 ### To be done: